Home page

 Go to top of page

-Run of river minimizes the environmental impact.
-Water is diverted from a fast-moving stream or river into a penstock, or pipe, that channels it first to a turbine then back to the river downstream.
-In most cases the water diversion takes place above a rapids or waterfall that acts as a natural barrier to fish.
+By dispensing with a large reservoir, run-of-river projects minimize environmental impact.
+Instead, a small proportion of water from a fast-moving stream or river is diverted into a penstock, or pipe, that channels it first to a turbine then back into the river downstream.
+In most cases the water diversion takes place above a waterfall or rapids that acts as a natural barrier to fish.
 Among some examples are the East Toba/Montrose Creek project under development north of Powell River and the Upnit project built by the Hupacasath First Nation in the Alberni Valley.

-Upwards of 40 such projects are either under construction or already generating power for B.C.
-But due to a lengthy and stringent review process, many more have been turned down — often after years of study and significant investment.
-Some 50 permits, licences, reviews and approvals are required from 14 local, provincial and federal authorities, while extensive consultation takes place with First Nations.
+A number of run-of-river projects are either under construction or already generating power for B.C.
+But due to a lengthy and stringent review process, many more have been turned down or abandoned, often after years of study and significant investment.
+Some 50 permits, licences, reviews and approvals are required from 14 local, provincial and federal authorities, while extensive consultation also takes place with First Nations and community stakeholders.

-Projects that eventually come to fruition return about 34 per cent of their revenue in taxes and levies to all three levels of government.
-Apart from providing environmentally friendly electricity, run-of-river projects provide jobs and other economic spinoffs for local regions and First Nations.
+Those projects that eventually do come to fruition return about 34 per cent of their revenue in taxes and levies to all three levels of government.
+And apart from providing environmentally friendly clean electricity, run-of-river projects also provide jobs and other economic spinoffs for local regions and First Nations.